rosi-zh/wk-deploy/README.md

 CSS are used.
 For backend and cloud file storage - Firebase.

 **WineKnowlage** is a site that contains information on different types of wine.
 The project is separated in to two roles - Guest and User.

+# Deployment
+**WineKnowlage** website is deployed on: https://wine-knowledge.web.app/

 ## Account types
 - **Guest** - The **_Guest_** profile allows you to browse true the site